 Michael Scott this thing.
 Remember to highlight the ways your ideal scenario benefits the other person (or people) to make it a win-win(-win).

 Throw out a few options.
 Research shows you're more likely to get what you want if you're cool with a few equally desirable outcomes.
 If you can’t get a lower cable bill, would you be happy with a year of free HBO or an extra cable box?
 If you can’t get money off a car’s sticker price, could the dealership throw in free oil changes and an extended warranty?
+If you can't work from home every day, can you Zoom in for two?
 Get creative.

 Ask why not.
 The person you talked to didn’t have the authority to make a decision?
 Find out who calls the shots.
 Now’s not a good time?
 Reschedule for later.